icon_notification notification-animation 2

 Conclusion

-NRE, NRO and FCNR (B) accounts serve specific purposes and offer different advantages.
-An NRI should choose which accounts to maintain basis their requirements.
+NRE, NRO and FCNR (B) bank accounts serve specific purposes and offer different advantages.
+An NRI should choose which bank accounts to maintain basis their requirements.

 This is sample bottom text